Cardiac Sarcoma

 Rhabdomyosarcomas are derived from striated muscle and are rare, accounting for 0% to 5% of primary cardiac sarcomas.
 Most cases appear in children, at a mean age of approximately 14 years.
 Rhabdomyosarcoma has a predilection for the ventricle and the histologic features are usually of the embryonal subtype.[9]

-Together, this group of tumors that occur primarily in the left atrium account for at least 50% of cardiac sarcomas.
+This tumor occurs primarily in the left atrium account for at approximately one third of cardiac sarcomas.
 A small proportion of undifferentiated pleomorphic sarcomas occur in other chambers, most frequently the left ventricle and right atrium.

 Histologically, these tumors are heterogeneous, ranging from bland collagen-rich areas that may in small samples appear benign to low-grade sarcomas with myxoid background to areas of high pleomorphism and mitotic activity (undifferentiated pleomorphic sarcoma).[9]